Training Guides

 Calculate Your Heart Rate Zones

-Enter your age and resting heart rate to get your five Karvonen training zones, including your personal Zone 2 fat-burning range, in seconds.
+Enter your age and resting heart rate to get your 5 Karvonen training zones, including your personal Zone 2 fat-burning range, in seconds.
 Free.

 Calculate My Zones